asemelkhouli20/Itinerary_App/README.md

 in Next Version
 - you will can shared your track traip with your friend and you will can print it
-- and you will can download from global track trip to your phone and wdit it
+- and you will can download from global track trip to your phone and edit it
 - and you will can add some note and image to every activity you have

 looking for next Version